 Around me on the terraces were friendly folk, families and oldsters and the occasional random hipster who I always think are out to prove their worth as Proper Football Fans who aren’t into that corporate Premier League shite.
 Nobody was much up for singing beyond the cluster of Stevenage fans who had the occasional go.

 In fact, they almost had a go at me.
 I had a train to catch after the game, so I arranged for a taxi and then stood right along the boardings where I could see the car park.
 Other Town fans were already leaving, and as I was briefly among them the Stevenage fans started the usual “Cheerio” and “Is there a fire drill” songs.
 At least somebody had fun!

 On my way to Manchester to spend the night, I had the post-game version of a Saturday Football Train, in which instead of being optimistic and sober, folks were sullen or rowdy and often drunk.
 There was a Wolves fan consoling a Huddersfield kid about their 3-0 loss, a QPR man looking content, and a Stoke fan who got on with one beer in his hand, ordered two more, and despite no one actively listening to him really didn’t shut the fuck up until he stumbled off the train.

 All in all, a fine day.
 Cheltenham is a town where many tourists will probably base for tours of the Cotswolds, or to bet on horses I suppose, and when in town I would recommend taking a few hours to visit the local football club.
-If their rivals Forest Green Rovers are in town, things might be more fun than usual.

 You always bond with a place by seeing their football club, and I am glad that Cheltenham and I got to spend a day together.